SWISS WEALTH MANAGEMENT - THE NEW ENVIRONMENT FOR AMERICAN CLIENTS

 The Rise of Swiss SEC-Registered Investment Advisors

 In the past, only a handful of Swiss wealth managers were registered with the US Securities and Exchange Commission (SEC) as investment advisors.
-Today, that number has grown to around 50, with more to come.
+Today, that number has grown to around 50.
 These Swiss SEC-registered wealth managers are focused on providing US private clients with international investment diversification while upholding the traditional Swiss values of reliability and personal service.

 Swiss SEC-registered investment advisors come in various shapes and sizes, including large banks with US-focused affiliates, entities backed by Swiss private bank parent companies, family offices, and independent wealth managers.
 These advisors work closely with their clients on an individualized basis, offering personalized solutions that align with each client's unique circumstances and goals.